RediSearch/RediSearch/DESIGN.md

 ## Inverted index encoding

-An inverted index is the data structure at the heart of all search engines.
+An [Inverted Index](https://en.wikipedia.org/wiki/Inverted_index) is the data structure at the heart of all search engines.
 The idea is simple - per each word or search term, we save a list of all the documents it appears in, and other data, such as term frequency, the offsets where the term appeared in the document, and more.
 Offsets are used for "exact match" type searches, or for ranking of results.